- What is asbestos and why is it a problem?

 The duty to manage is all about putting in place the practical steps necessary to protect maintenance workers and others from the risk of exposure to asbestos fibres.
 It is not about removing all asbestos.

-Any work with asbestos will require a contractor issued with a valid HSE asbestos licence.
+There are different types of asbestos materials.
+Work on some materials will require a contractor issued with a valid HSE asbestos licence.
 This includes work with asbestos insulation, asbestos coating or asbestos insulating board.
 They must also satisfy the HSE that they have adequate knowledge, organisation and arrangements to carry out the work safely without detriment to the health of their employees or others who could be affected by their operation.

-- The general rule is to always leave asbestos alone - it is usually safe unless it is damaged or disturbed.
+- The general rule is to always leave asbestos alone if it is in good condition - it is usually safe unless it is damaged or disturbed.
 If you have damaged asbestos materials in your home you should seek advice on appropriate action to take

-- Asbestos materials that are badly damaged or deteriorating can release dust and should be removed.
-Asbestos containing materials (sprayed asbestos, lagging or insulating boards) must always be removed by contractors who are specially licensed to do this work
+- Asbestos materials that are badly damaged or deteriorating can release asbestos fibres and should be removed.
+Asbestos-containing materials (sprayed asbestos, lagging or insulating boards) must always be removed by contractors who are specially licensed to do this work

 - If you are planning home improvements or maintenance and have asbestos in your home, you must always inform builders, maintenance workers or contractors before they start work.
 Never sand, drill or saw asbestos materials